 Who are owners/operators?

-The Florida Statutes authorize and subsidize local governments to set up local hazardous waste collection centers and instruct the FDEP to set up "toxic roundups" in community centers where generators can deliver small amounts of hazardous waste (less than 100 pounds).
+The Florida Statutes authorize and subsidize local governments to set up local hazardous waste collection centers and instruct FDEP to set up "toxic roundups" in community centers where generators can deliver small amounts of hazardous waste (less than 100 kilograms).

 Who are arrangers?

 Arrangers are defined broadly as anyone involved in arranging for the transportation of hazardous waste, such as a middleman who contacted the transporter to ship the hazardous waste, etc. This is a catch-all category that assigns liability to parties who may not fit under the previous categories yet were involved in the process of getting the hazardous waste transported.